Code of Ethics

 Third Precept: We undertake the training to refrain from sexual misconduct.

 We agree to avoid creating harm through sexuality and to avoid sexual exploitation or relationships of a sexual manner that are outside of the bounds of the relationship commitments we have made to another or that involve another who has made vows to another.
 Teachers, leaders and facilitators in committed relationships will honor their vows and refrain from adultery.
-All teachers and any PIMC leader, facilitator or ongoing volunteer agrees not to use their formal role at PIMC to exploit their authority and position in order to assume a sexual relationship with a student or any community member.

-• During retreats or formal teaching, any intimation of future student-teacher romantic or sexual relationship is inappropriate.
+During retreats or formal teaching, any intimation of future student-teacher romantic or sexual relationship is inappropriate.

-• If interest in a genuine and committed relationship develops over time between a single teacher and a student, the student-teacher relationship must clearly and consciously have ended before any further development toward a romantic relationship.
+If interest in a genuine and committed relationship develops over time between a single teacher and a student, the student-teacher relationship must clearly and consciously have ended before any further development toward a romantic relationship.
 Such a relationship must be approached with restraint and sensitivity – in no case should it occur immediately after retreat.
-A minimum time period of three months or longer from the last formal teaching between them, and a clear understanding from both parties that the student-teacher relationship has ended must be coupled with a conscious commitment to enter into a relationship
+A minimum time period of three years or longer from the last formal teaching between them – with a clear understanding from both parties that the student-teacher relationship has ended – must be coupled with a conscious commitment to enter into a relationship that brings no harm to either party.

 Fourth Precept: We undertake the training to refrain from false speech.

 We agree to speak that which is true and useful and to refrain from gossip in our community.
 We agree to hold in confidence what is explicitly told to us in confidence.
-We agree to cultivate conscious and clear communication, and to cultivate the quality of loving-kindness and honesty as the basis of our speech.
+We agree to cultivate conscious and clear communication, and to cultivate the qualities of loving-kindness and honesty as the basis of our speech.
 We agree to speak up or seek appropriate consultation when remaining silent may cause harm to self or others, and to keep silent when words are likely to cause harm.

 Fifth Precept: We undertake the training to refrain from the misuse of intoxicants.

-*For teachers who are also professional psychotherapists, there can sometimes be a lack of clarity when a student requests a dharma consult with them, particularly if requested to meet with the teacher in an ongoing manner.
+*For teachers who are also professional psychotherapists, there can sometimes be a lack of clarity when a student requests a Dharma consult, particularly if requested to meet with the teacher in an ongoing manner.
 It is up to the teacher/psychotherapist to determine with the student what the primary focus of their dyadic engagement is, and to keep that focus intact for the duration of their meeting time.
-If this focus shifts over time from a dharma consult into more of a psychotherapeutic process or vice versa, it is the teacher/therapist’s responsibility to address this as soon as possible, and either refer the student elsewhere or mutually agree to re-contract their current relationship.
+If this focus shifts over time from a Dharma consult into more of a psychotherapeutic process or vice versa, it is the teacher/therapist’s responsibility to address this as soon as possible, and either refer the student elsewhere or mutually agree to re-contract their current relationship.
 While each discipline influences the other, it is the responsibility of the teacher/psychotherapist to assess and adhere to their primary consciously agreed upon role with the student and/or client.
 Psychotherapy clients may attend classes and or retreats given by the teacher if determined to be beneficial by both parties.
 If a student requests psychotherapeutic services from a teacher who is also a psychotherapist, a professional assessment must be made by the therapist as to the appropriateness of shifting into a psychotherapeutic relationship with a student.
-They should mutually agree upon the necessary boundaries and parameters such a professional relationship entails.
+The two individuals should mutually agree upon the necessary boundaries and parameters such a professional relationship entails.